NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 ## Starting the recording

-Before starting the recording you should check whether the recording is supported on currect device and if yes, present the video recording overlay.
+Before starting the recording you should check whether the recording is supported on the correct device and if yes, present the video recording overlay.

 ## Check if capture supported